rust-lang/rust/src/doc/trpl/associated-types.md

 No need to deal with the `E`dge type here!

-Let's go over all this in more detail.
+Let’s go over all this in more detail.

 ## Defining associated types

-Let's build that `Graph` trait.
-Here's the definition:
+Let’s build that `Graph` trait.
+Here’s the definition:

 ```rust
 trait Graph {